tjbo/exploring-js/readme.md

 }())
 ```

-This can also be written this way, and it really is no different.
+In this exaple I've moved the second set of parenthesis to the inside of the first set, it really is no different.

 ```javascript
 (function(str) {